seinecle/blog/_posts/2022-04-08-translated-web-app-in-107-languages-i18n.md.md

 * this represents about 50,000 characters.
 * across 43 html pages and ~ 20 files ("classes" in Java) in the backend

-It too me a a dozen evenings for a month.
+It took me a a dozen evenings for a month.

 A lesson I draw from it is that: